Age discrimination, also known as ageism, is one of the most common forms of unfair treatment at work.

 To constitute harassment, the focus falls on how the victim perceives or feels about the unwanted conduct, and whether it was reasonable to react that way, rather than whether any harm or negative impact was intended.
 It is rarely an excuse to say something is innocent banter if the victim takes offence.

-Victimisation by reason of age is when an employee suffers a detriment, ie; something that causes disadvantage, damage, harm or loss because of either:
+Victimisation by reason of age is when an employee suffers a detriment, ie; something that causes disadvantage, damage, harm or loss because they have made an allegation of age discrimination, or supported someone in a complaint of age discrimination, or because they gave evidence relating to a complaint about age discrimination or they raised a grievance about or bringing a claim for age discrimination.

 An employee is also protected from victimisation if they suffer a detriment because they are suspected of doing or believed they may do any of the above, for example, where someone is passed over for promotion that they would otherwise have been given, having been suspected of being a ‘troublemaker’.

-By recognising the key areas where age discrimination can often arise in the workplace, you can put in place policies and practices to ensure a job applicant or employee is not discriminated against by reason of their age.
+By recognising the key areas where age discrimination can often arise in the workplace, employers can put in place policies and practices to ensure individuals are not discriminated against by reason of their age.

 When advertising a role, set out the type of experience needed for a role rather than ask for a certain number of years’ experience.
 Unless a specific qualification is essential to the role, applicants should be given the option to demonstrate equivalent qualifications or skills and knowledge from work experience.